To The Frustrated Youth Worker

 Every youth group is different.
 Each is unique with their individual style and community.
 The great news is that the Holy Spirit has a perfect plan designed to fit each and every one.

-This is a guest post by Anna McCarthy.
+This was submitted by Anna McCarthy.
 Anna is an author, blogger, and speaker from Kansas City.
 She and her husband, Zac, have four kids and are youth directors in their local church.
-She blogs about her journey of following Jesus at JustAJesusFollower.com.